nervosnetwork/rfcs/rfcs/0043-ckb-softfork-activation/0043-ckb-softfork-activation.md

         }
     }
 ```

-After at least one epoch of LOCKED_IN, we automatically transition to ACTIVE if the `minimum_activation_epoch` is reached.
+After a `period` of LOCKED_IN, we automatically transition to ACTIVE if the `minimum_activation_epoch` is reached.
 Otherwise, LOCKED_IN continues.

 ```rust
 ThresholdState::LOCKED_IN => {